 In this article, we are going to describe some ways to find duplicates in Excel using formula.
 Some of them may be familiar to you and some will be new.
 We will try to describe it in the simplest way so that you can catch it easily.

-1. Using a Logical Formula with COUNTIF to Identify Duplicates in One Column
+1. Using Logical Formula with COUNTIF to Find Duplicates in One Column in Excel

 Let’s have a table of items like fruits.
 Here, the item name is in the column, and you want to find a duplicate.

 Here is the first formula to find duplicates in Excel.
 It will include first occurrences too.

 As you can see in the picture above, you get TRUE when there is a duplicate and FALSE when there are no duplicates.
 In this formula, we selected the whole B column.

 To search for duplicates in a fixed range of cells, i.e., in cells B5:B11, use the following formula:

 2. Finding How Many Duplicates Are There Using Excel COUNTIF Function

 If you want to know the total number of duplicate values, then you can use the COUNTIF function.
 For counting duplicate values, you need to use the given COUNTIF formula:

 Read More: How to Find Duplicates in Excel Workbook